 The M.Ed. degree in educational leadership with a specialization in higher education prepares students for leadership positions in colleges and universities.
-Students enrolled in the program complete a prescribed sequence of courses through two seven-week modules offered during the fall and spring semesters as well as summer school courses.
-Candidates have the option of pursuing the degree on a full-time basis to complete in two years or a part-time schedule to complete in three years.
-Extensive field experience in which students immediately apply their learning is a key component of the program.
+Students enrolled in the program complete the program through two-credit-hour courses, offered in two seven-week modules, as well as three credit-hour classes.
+Candidates have the option of pursuing the degree on a full-time basis to complete in two years or a part-time schedule to complete in no more than five years.
+A final comprehensive examination is offered each spring term prior to May graduation.